COGS108/Overview/README.md

 ## Lectures

-[Slides and materials](https://github.com/COGS108/Lectures) from the class lectures.
+[Slides and materials](https://github.com/COGS108/Lectures-Sp19) from the class lectures.

 ## Discussion Section

 * [Workbooks](https://github.com/COGS108/Section_Workbooks) for use in weekly discussion section.
-* [tutorial notebooks](https://github.com/COGS108/SectionMaterials) that run along with the topics of the class and can help as you complete section workbooks.
+* [Tutorial Notebooks](https://github.com/COGS108/SectionMaterials) that run along with the topics of the class and can help as you complete section workbooks.
-* [Notebooks](https://github.com/COGS108/Workbooks) for additional programming practice on your own.
+* [Practice Notebooks](https://github.com/COGS108/Workbooks) for additional programming practice on your own.

 ## Assignments